-This guidance intends to provide independent and voluntary fostering providers (IFPs) with a set of general principles and standards for content that aims to recruit foster carers via marketing and advertising of the provider.
-The aim of publishing this guidance is to increase a mutual understanding of appropriate and truthful marketing that is not published at the detriment to another service.
-Marketing content should provide prospective foster carers with a genuine insight into the role of a foster carer and the providers available to them.
+This guidance intends to provide independent fostering agencies (IFA) with a set of general principles and standards for content that aims to recruit foster carers via marketing and advertising of the fostering service.
+The aim of publishing this guidance is to increase a mutual understanding of appropriate and truthful marketing that is not published at the detriment to another fostering service or to the sector.
+Marketing content should provide prospective foster carers with a genuine insight into the role of a foster carer and the fostering services available to them and should ensure that it is:

 Legal - promotional activity must follow applicable laws